keleshev/keleshev.com/interpretations-of-fold.md

 The fold recurses on both branches, similar to how the type is defined as recursive on both node parameters.

-> ## The Recipe
+> ### The Recipe
 >
 > Here's how to define a natural fold for your variant type.
 >
 > Fold takes one "callback" parameter for each variant.
 > Labelled parameters work best for this.
 >
-> Patter match on your variant type.
-For each variant constructor pattern
+> Pattern-match on your variant type.
+For each constructor pattern,
 > call the corresponding callback with the payload of each
 > variant constructor, if any.
 One exception to that are the recursive
 > values.
 For those, recursively call fold with the same callback parameters.